slatedocs/slate/source/includes/_motionenginepackets.md

 |:------------------:|:---------------:|:------------:|:-----------------:|:------:|:--------------:|------------|
 |        0x41        |       0x10      |      CRC     |  0x0B (MAG_Data)  |Reserved| Enable/Disable |  Reserved  |

-In the response mode, the data section includes 4 bytes for the timestamp (Byte#4-7), which is then followed by 2*6 bytes (Byte#8-19) with the "AxesRaw_t" data structure defined before in the IMU_Data Command section.
+In the response mode, Neblina will first send an acknowledge packet to the host to confirm the successful receipt of the command.
+Next, the main response packet will be prepared, where the data section first includes 4 bytes for the timestamp (Byte#4-7), which is then followed by 2*6 bytes (Byte#8-19) with the "AxesRaw_t" data structure defined before in the IMU_Data Command section.
 The first 6 bytes (Byte#8-13) will be a "AxesRaw_t" data structure for magnetometers, and the next 6 bytes (Byte#14-19) will be another "AxesRaw_t" data structure for accelerometer data.
 All the bytes are packed in little endian format.
 Note that the magnetoneter reading in each axis is a 16-bit signed integer representing the range: ±4 gauss.

 The whole response packet structure including header is shown below: